A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Conclusion

 \section{Conclusion}

 In this study, we propose a systematic derivation of the momentum balance, heat and mass transport equations in the presence of a diffuse fluid-solid boundary.
-For this purpose, the corresponding partial differential equations, which are originally formulated for a sharp interface, are first multiplied with a characteristic function, which indicates the presence of a given, say solid, phase and are then averaged over a small volume, whose size is dictated by the grid resolution.
-The thus obtained volume-averaged equations are then simplified by introducing appropriate interface quantities and neglecting terms of second order in fluctuations.
+For this purpose, the corresponding partial differential equations, which are originally formulated for a sharp interface, are multiplied with a characteristic function, which indicates the presence of a given, say solid, phase and are then averaged over a small volume, whose size is dictated by the grid resolution.
+The resulting volume-averaged equations are then simplified by introducing appropriate interface quantities and neglecting terms of second order in fluctuations.
 The final coupled equations have a simple structure very much reminiscent of the original single-phase equations.
-For all the transport equations investigated, the presence of a diffuse interface shows itself in an interface term on the right hand side of equations.
-The fact that switching off these coupling terms leads to the original equations makes a comparative study of the DI and SI methods an easy task.
-To examine the reliability of the thus obtained DI-equations, we use a hybrid lattice Boltzmann-finite difference-phase field (LB-FD-PF) scheme and perform numerical simulations for a number of simple test scenarios both for the diffuse and sharp interface versions of the flow and heat transport equations both for an inert fluid as well as for a reactive methane/air mixture.
+The diffuse interface shows itself in coupling terms which act at the fluid-solid interface.

+The present hybrid lattice Boltzmann-finite difference-phase field (LB-FD-PF) scheme is thoroughly validated by conducting numerical simulations for a number of 1D and 2D test scenarios and comparing the results with sharp interface solution, available independent numerical data in the literature and carefully designed experiments.
+Last but not least, the proposed methodology is also applied to study flame propagation through an assembly of complex-shaped particles, thus highlighting the capability of the method in this case of great practical interest.